iranzo/iranzo.github.io/content/2021-05-09-run-a-nym-validator.en.md

 ## Claiming rewards

-Once the remaining has been followed, and the validator has been running for a while, you can check the obtained rewards:
+Once the remaining steps for setting it up have been followed, and the validator has been running for a while, you can check the obtained rewards:

 ```sh
 nymd query distribution validator-outstanding-rewards halvaloper<...the address you get when "nymd keys show default --bech=val"...>